Medically reviewed by Drugs.com. Last updated on Sep 1, 2021.

 Indications and Usage for Karbinal ER

-Karbinal ER Extended-release Oral Suspension is an H1 receptor antagonist indicated for the symptomatic treatment of:
+Karbinal ER is indicated for adults and pediatric patients 2 years of age and older for the symptomatic treatment of:

 - Seasonal and perennial allergic rhinitis